llumfp/bda_books/README.md

 - `rating_counts`: Number of ratings received by the author's books.

 ### 2. `genres_pages_x_books.csv`
-Links books to their genres and includes additional information.
+Links books to their genres and number of pages.
 - `book_id`: Unique identifier for the book.
-- `authors`: Authors of the book.
-- `similar_books`: List of similar books.
-- `publication_year`: Year the book was published.
+- `<genre>`: A variable for each genre which represents the probability of the book belonging to it.
-- `title`: Title of the book.
+- `num_pages`: Number of pages the book has.

 ### 3. `interactions_sample.csv`
 Contains user interactions with the books.